-I am a Moxie type.
-No getting around it.
-I go for the unusual; unafraid of repercussions.
-It’s interesting because it seems like the older I get, the more Moxie I acquire.
+I am not a wallflower.
+No getting around it— I like moxie.
+I go for the unusual, unafraid of repercussions.
+It’s interesting because it seems like the older I get, the more moxie I acquire.
 Thank goodness!
-I appreciate and admire the Moxie in others, too.
-Moxie means a lot of things; from attempting to do something serious but outrageous, to having a mind that can envision a style or event that no one in a million years would imagine.
-I am fascinated with those who have all types of Moxie.
+I appreciate and admire the moxie in others, too.
+Moxie means a lot of things.
+I’ve seen it defined as the quality of being energetic and having spunk.
+But I especially like this definition: an attractive combination of vitality and glamour.
+To me, it’s having a mind that can envision a style or event that no one in a million years would imagine.
+I am fascinated with those who have all types of moxie.

 Before I tell my story I want to give thanks for the holiday of Thanksgiving.
 I am grateful and thankful to the 102 Pilgrims who sacrificed their lives to establish a new way of life in what was to become our beloved United States of America.
 The First Thanksgiving was known to have been a 3-day celebration with 90 Native Americans and 53 Pilgrims.
 The celebration was a harvest feast to be thankful for all that was grown that year.
 This tradition would later become the national holiday known as Thanksgiving, a day to give thanks for our blessings.

 If you will not be sharing this time with loved ones, my heart goes out to you.
 If you are feeling lonely, know that you are not alone (it is an epidemic!).
 Reading this will give you some ideas to ease your loneliness.

 Soon, families and friends will gather around their dining room table to cut the turkey and hopefully take a moment to give thanks for all their blessings, both large and small.